• Skip to primary navigation

 Ingredients You Need

-• Mascarpone cheese – Full-fat and cold for best texture.
+• Mascarpone cheese – Full-fat and chilled; it gives the frosting its creamy texture.

 Ingredients for whipped mascarpone frosting in bowls